Disturbing the Peace – California Penal Code 415

 If you have been charged with PC 415 disturbing the peace, consult with our law firm to determine a strategy for best outcome.
 While this is a misdemeanor offense with minimal penalties, a conviction of your record could impact future opportunities.

-To give readers better understanding on PC 415 disturbing the peace laws, our California criminal defense lawyers are providing an overview below.
+To give readers better understanding on PC 415 disturbing the peace laws, our criminal defense lawyers are providing an overview below.

 Categories of Penal Code 415 Disturbing the Peace